genkioffice/sobel/README.md

 # sobel

 this is a demo to confirm availability of docker, cookie-cutter and flask.
 In this app, we can understand how sobel filter affect on images.
+You can add your photo in the application, and you get an image processed by sobel filter.

 ## Setup development environment